scheong78/leonardyang/README.md

 Goals
 - Make homepage move inviting
   - Hero image
+    - Slideshow
   - Better navigation
+    - Below slideshow, all paintings, with nav on side
 - About us page
   - CV and layout
 - Misc